TALK TO SALES

 Don’t send employment tax forms, cash, checks, or other payment methods to the SSA.
 You must send all payments and other forms to the IRS.

-What if I make a mistake on Form W-3?
+What if you need to correct something on Form W-3?

 If you made a mistake on your tax form W-3 or any W-2, you can submit Form W-3 C, also known as the Transmittal of Corrected Wage and Tax Statements form.